virtusaCloudCOE/intelligent-doc-automation/README.md

-# Deploying intelligent-doc-automation app to GKE via Google Cloud Marketplace
+# Deploying intelligent document automation app to GKE via Google Cloud Marketplace

 ## Overview
 Intelligent Document Automation is an application for document automation, i.e. extraction of entities from digital documents.
 There are two parts of this application.
 1. Trade Finance and 2.
 Margin Call